JackDavidPiney/Poet/README.md

 - **Performance Metrics:** Calculates CAGR, Sharpe Ratio, Sortino Ratio, Max Drawdown, and more.
 - **Visual Reporting:** Generates equity curves, drawdown charts, and monthly return heatmaps.
 - **Benchmark Comparison:** Downloads SPY data via `yfinance` to compare strategy performance against the market.
+- **Results:** PDF and Excel dashboards will be generated in the output/ directory.

 ## Setup